 Why are there no headnotes?

-Justis provides access to court judgments, major and specialist reports.
-For court judgments, these are court transcripts and therefore there are no headnotes, with the exception of the Irish JIC database where we produce these in-house.
+Justis provides access to court judgments, as well as reports.
+For judgments, these are court transcripts and therefore there are no headnotes, with the exception of the Irish JIC database where we produce these in-house.

 Headnotes remain an important resource for practitioners.
 However, the practice began nearly two centuries ago to address the needs of that time.
 Headnotes are limited by their very purpose – to provide a static interpretation of a case created by an editor at the time of reporting – and are only produced for a small percentage of judgments.